-P Passing FN Failure Non-attendance CR Credit Awarded R Course Repeated NG No Grade NP Not Passing W Withdrawal WF Withdraw Failing WP Withdraw Passing
+P Passing NP Not Passing WP Withdraw Passing R Course Repeated NG No Grade WF Withdraw Failing

-An "I" indicates that work required for a course was not completed and the student was granted a temporary extension to complete course requirements.
+- An "I" indicates that work required for a course was not completed and the student was granted a temporary extension to complete course requirements.
 The "I" will be removed from the transcript and a grade assigned when the student fulfills the conditions for completing the course requirements stipulated on the Intent to Take an Incomplete form (see Incompletes below).
 The "I" has no effect on the student's GPA during the period of the extension.
-If the conditions for removing the "I" are not met by the end of the subsequent semester (excluding the summer term), the Registrar will assign a grade of "F" for the course.

-A "P" (passing) and "NP" (not passing) are awarded for developmental courses or for successful completion of the Computer Competency Exam (see pages 20-21) and have no grade point value.

-A "CR" indicates credit awarded for extra-institutional learning (see page 20-21) and has no grade point value.

-A "W" appears on the transcript when a student withdraws from a course or the College during the withdrawal without academic penalty period.
-The "W" has no effect on the student's GPA.

-A "WP" (withdraw passing) appears on the transcript when a student withdraws from a course or the College during the withdrawal with academic penalty period.
-The "WP" has no effect on the student's GPA.

-A "WF" (withdraw failing) appears on the transcript when a student withdraws from a course or the College during the withdrawal with academic penalty period.
+If the conditions for removing the "I" are not met by the end of the subsequent semester (excluding the summer term), the Registrar will assign a grade of "F" for the course. - A "P" (passing) and "NP" (not passing) are awarded for developmental courses or for successful completion of the Computer Competency Exam and have no grade point value. - A "CR" indicates credit awarded for extra-institutional learning and has no grade point value. - A "W" appears on the transcript when a student withdraws from a course or the College during the withdrawal without academic penalty period.
+The "W" has no effect on the student's GPA. - A "WP" (withdraw passing) appears on the transcript when a student withdraws from a course or the College during the withdrawal with academic penalty period.
+The "WP" has no effect on the student's GPA. - A "WF" (withdraw failing) appears on the transcript when a student withdraws from a course or the College during the withdrawal with academic penalty period.
 The "WF" does affect the student's GPA.
-It is calculated in the GPA as an "F".

-An "FN" (failure non-attendance) appears on the transcript when a student is determined by an instructor to be in violation of either the instructor's attendance policy (contained within each course syllabus) or the general attendance policy of the school.
-(See page 21 of this Catalog regarding attendance.)
+It is calculated in the GPA as an "F". - An "FN" (failure non-attendance) appears on the transcript when a student is determined by an instructor to be in violation of either the instructor's attendance policy (contained within each course syllabus) or the general attendance policy.
 The "FN" is calculated into the GPA as an "F".